AlbrechtL/sdr-j-dab/README.md

 by commenting out (or uncommenting) the appropriate lines in the configuration files

-Note that for airspy you need to install the 1.07 version
+Note that the "latest version" is the one I am working on and experimenting with.
+You might want to use the most recent "stable" version